Thomas S. Kraft (Principal Investigator)

 My research combines ethnographic fieldwork and statistical modeling to investigate variation in human social behavior, social networks, and health.
 I conduct my research on the ways in which social relationships and behavior interact with traditional risk factors (e.g. diet and physical activity) to shape health and aging, using small-scale subsistence societies as a model for identifying and studying under-appreciated sources of variation.
 I have worked with the Twa of Uganda, Tsimane of Bolivia, and Batek and Temiar of Malaysia.

-Vivek V. Venkataraman (Principal Investigator)
+Vivek V. Venkataraman

 Assistant Professor, Department of Anthropology and Archaeology, University of Calgary